ajitesh13/cppcode/README.md

 #### GNU GPLv3

 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.
+Get more information [here](https://choosealicense.com/licenses/gpl-3.0/)

 **Happy Coding!!!**